carpediem/JSend/README.md

 ### Instantiation

-To ease use `Carpediem\JSend\JSend` response instantiation, and because creating JSend response comes in different ways named constructors are used to offer several ways to instantiate the object.
+To ease JSend object creation named constructors are used to offer several ways to instantiate the object.

 #### From a JSON string